ErlantzR/CV/README.md

 _Applications Support Technician_

 - First line of support, helping customers to rapidly understand and integrate Overview products and technology
-- Learning quickly and keeping updated about the technology (both electronics and software) involved, to provide the best answer to customer queries.
+- Learning quickly and keeping updated about the technology (both electronics and software) involved, to provide the best answer to customer queries
 - Collaborating with other teams when modifications on the products were requested by customers.
 For example, testing new firmware or hardware
 - Assisting the Business Development team with product demonstrations and technical support when required, acting quickly and effectively to meet tight deadlines
 - Building good relationships with customers resulting in long-lasting clients and partnerships